sgbaik-decaf/portfolio/94870_final_proj_2.md

 # 94-870 Final Project Part 2: Responsible money is Good money

-A link to the `main`, live page is https://sgbaik-decaf.github.io/portfolio

 Click the blue `portfolio` button to return to `main`.

 [Preview of product: under construction](https://preview.shorthand.com/YXK4ErDeZcNAvMl0)